sherlockblaze/blog/source/_posts/english/making_sense_c1.md

 _[usually before noun]_

-- connected with money and finance: financial services: _Tokyo and New York are major financial centres._
+- connected with money and [finance](#finance): financial services: _Tokyo and New York are major financial centres._
 - having money

 #### monarch

 > noun.

-- a person who rules a country, for example a king or a queen.f
+- a person who rules a country, for example a king or a queen.

 #### sausage